All Episodes

 And that's not supposed to happen either.

-And he says, dear chairman, on behalf of Donald Trump Jr., I'm writing respectfully to request that the House Permanent Select Committee on Intelligence open a formal inquiry into leaks occurring during and after Donald Trump Jr.'s December 6, 2017 interview, including whether members of staff members of this committee intentionally disseminated inaccurate information to the news media.
+And he says, Dear Chairman, on behalf of Donald Trump Jr., I'm writing respectfully to request that the House Permanent Select Committee on Intelligence open a formal inquiry into leaks occurring during and after Donald Trump Jr.'s December 6, 2017 interview, including whether members of staff members of this committee intentionally disseminated inaccurate information to the news media.

-Well that happens every day when it comes to leaks from Congress and so-called private meetings and committee hearings and so on and so forth.
+Well, that happens every day when it comes to leaks from Congress and so-called private meetings and committee hearings and so on and so forth.

-He said on December 6th, Donald Trump Jr. voluntarily appeared before this committee for a non-public confidential interview as part of the committee's ongoing investigation into alleged interference in the 2016 presidential election.
+He said on December 6th, Donald Trump Jr. voluntarily appeared before this committee for a non-public, confidential interview as part of the committee's ongoing investigation into alleged interference in the 2016 presidential election.

-The interview which was conducted under oath specifically requested by this committee took place over eight hours commencing at approximately 10 a.m concluding approximately 550 p.m.
+The interview, which was conducted under oath, specifically requested by this committee, took place over eight hours commencing at approximately 10 a.m., concluding approximately 5:50 p.m.

-Trump Jr. was at all times cooperative forthcoming and transparent in advance of the interview Mr. Trump Jr. and his counsel were assured by this committee that in accordance with the rules of procedure the interview would be kept strictly confidential and not discussed publicly unless and until the full committee voted to release the transcript.
+In advance of the interview, Mr. Trump Jr. and his counsel were assured by this committee that in accordance with the rules of procedure, the interview would be kept strictly confidential and not discussed publicly unless and until the full committee voted to release the transcript.

-Now consistent with these assurances our access to the Capitol was controlled.
+Now, consistent with these assurances, our access to the Capitol was controlled.

-by committee members continued unabated.
+After the interview, the public release of confidential non-public information by committee members continued unabated.

-For example the same evening and the following day several members of the minority including you know Representative Schiff and Speyer and and some others appeared on news to discuss certain details of the interview in an attempt to discredit discredit my client they did not accurately portray the breadth, the scope, the substance of the interview and then he files all the different articles.
+For example, the same evening and the following day, several members of the minority, including, you know, Representative Schiff and Speyer and some others, appeared on news to discuss certain details of the interview.

 Their word means nothing to these members of Congress.

-And upon information and belief, on or before Friday, December 8th, certain members of the committee and their staff began disseminating wildly inaccurate information concerning a September 14th, 2016 email sent to my client uh from an apparent campaign supporter named Michael Erickson.
+And upon information and belief, on or before Friday, December 8th, certain members of the committee and their staff began disseminating wildly inaccurate information concerning a September 14th, 2016 email sent to my client from an apparent campaign supporter named Michael Erickson.

 The email clearly shows the date is September 14th.